CAR: Conceptualization-Augmented Reasoner for Zero-Shot Commonsense Question Answering: Additional Explanations and Analyses

 \subsection{The Effect of Conceptualization}

 Lastly, we study the improvement in the generalizability of our framework with the aid of conceptualizations by examining the accuracy gains on questions with varying levels of semantic overlap with knowledge in ATOMIC's training split.
 To do so, we sort the questions in every benchmark by their average BERTScore~\cite{DBLP:conf/iclr/ZhangKWWA20} between each individual question entry against the whole training set in the original ATOMIC.
 We then split the questions into two sets based on their BERTScores, with the lower BERTScore indicating a lower semantic overlap and a greater need for the model to generalize to answer the question.
 These questions are denoted as ``Difficult.''
 Conversely, we refer to questions with high BERTScores as ``Easy.''

-The performance gain comparisons between two sets of questions in each benchmark are reported in Figure~\ref{fig:semantic_similarity_curve}.
-Results demonstrate that incorporating conceptualizations has a positive impact on accuracy, particularly for questions that deviate significantly from ATOMIC across multiple benchmarks.
-This indicates that augmenting ATOMIC with conceptualizations has the potential to improve the model's generalizability, particularly for questions that tend to be out-of-distribution, which require more relevant knowledge to answer correctly.
+Then, we train two QA models following the pipeline proposed by~\citet{DBLP:conf/aaai/MaIFBNO21}, with one trained on conceptualization-augmented ATOMIC and the other on ATOMIC only.
+We evaluate their performance on five commonsense QA benchmarks and compare the performance gains between two sets of questions in each benchmark, as shown in Figure~\ref{fig:semantic_similarity_curve}.
+Results demonstrate that incorporating conceptualizations positively impacts accuracy, particularly for questions that deviate significantly from ATOMIC across multiple benchmarks.
+This indicates that augmenting ATOMIC with conceptualizations can improve the model's generalizability, particularly for questions that tend to be out-of-distribution, requiring more relevant knowledge to answer correctly.